 Claims are invariably settled by direct credit into your nominated bank account, so you need to supply your bank account details (including SWIFT & IBAN codes and bank address if not a NZ domiciled bank account) when submitting a claim.

 All claims must be notified within as soon as possible and in any event no later than 30 days after the completion of the journey.
-If you do not contact “AGA” this may affect the acceptance of your claim.
+If you do not contact “Allianz Partners” this may affect the acceptance of your claim.

-The above is a simple summary of “AGA’s” requirements.
-For full details of “AGA’s” claim procedure, please refer to the policy wording and claim form for additional requirements.
+The above is a simple summary of “Allianz Partners’s” requirements.
+For full details of “Allianz Partners’s” claim procedure, please refer to the policy wording and claim form for additional requirements.

 Back to Insurance Options